w3f/General-Grants-Program/grants/milestone-deliverables-guidelines.md

 Please provide documentation on how to install, compile, run and test the deliverable.
 Documentation must be publicly available, such as a readme file or similar.
 This will make it easier for the community to use or adapt this project.

-For installation & integration tests, we prefer docker images to avoid problems with versions and dependencies.
+For installation & integration tests, we prefer dockerfiles to avoid problems with versions and dependencies.

 Note: In some cases, if you are not delivering code as part of your project, such a test suite is not applicable, for example: design, research or hardware.
 If that is the case, please provide detailed instructions on how else we can test your code.